FAQ on Sexual Harassment

 Yes, the Sex Discrimination Ordinance, Chapter 480 of the Laws of Hong Kong, provides that sexual harassment is unlawful.

-Given sexual harassment is unwelcome conduct of a sexual nature, who is to decide whether a conduct is unwelcome?
+Given sexual harassment is about unwelcome conduct of a sexual nature, and “unwelcome” is a subjective feeling, who is to decide whether a conduct is sexual harassment?

 Is it possible for a person to be sexually harassed by someone of his/her own gender?